Skip to main content

 On Shopify, most feed apps handle this automatically.
 If you are using a custom CSV feed or a supplemental feed, add an item_group_id column and map it to the parent product ID.

 After adding item_group_id, resubmit the feed manually.
 Do not wait for the scheduled crawl.
-In GMC go to Feeds, click the three dots on your feed, and select Fetch.
+In GMC go to Settings and tools > Data sources and trigger a fetch on your feed.
 The fix typically clears in 24-48 hours.

 Three forms this takes: